-The Department for Education is seeking your support in identifying a suitable candidate to sit as a member representative on the Teachers' Pension Scheme Pension Board (TPSPB).
-The appointment will begin in July 2022, initially for a period of up to three years.
+The Department for Education is seeking your support in identifying a suitable candidate to sit as an employer representative on the Teachers' Pension Scheme Pension Board (TPSPB).
+The appointment will begin in February 2023, initially for a period of up to three years.